-Elections Canada published guidance, Political Financing Handbook for Third Parties, Financial Agents and Auditors, to assist third parties in complying with the Elections Act on June 13, 2019, which can be accessed here.
+Elections Canada published guidance, Political Financing Handbook for Third Parties, Financial Agents and Auditors, to assist third parties in complying with the Elections Act on June 13, 2019.

 The members of our Social Impact group are available to assist you in understanding the Election Canada rules as they become relevant in the pre-election and election periods during this election season.